Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 ### 3: Restarting the server

-Once the configuration is completed, restart your OpenProject server with `service openproject restart`.
+Once the configuration is completed, restart your ProyeksiApp server with `service openproject restart`.

 #### XML Metadata exchange